 But if we look more broadly in the Bible, there is enough information to prove otherwise.
 We are to understand this great commandment not as saying that we are to love others as though they were ourselves, but that we are to love others cognizant of the fact that they are truly a part of ourselves.
 The command is grounded in the reality.

 Paul brings this concept out clearly in two passages of his letters.
 In Ephesians 5:28, he writes that “men ought to love their wives as their own bodies” (a statement of duty) and gives the reason for it as, “he who loves his wife loves himself” (a statement of fact)—this as a reflection of how the Lord loves the church, not as though we were members of his body, but truly because we are his flesh and bones.
-Christ most certainly kept the commandment to love his neighbour as himself, but he didn’t love us simply in the way that he loved his own physical flesh—he gave that up to the worst cruelty known to man—, he loved us as the way he loved himself, joining us to himself and finding his joy in our salvation, so much so that he would give his life for ours.
-This is not about equalising our love for others with that for ourselves, but altogether giving up that selfish love that finds joy only in one’s own pleasure and profit for that love which finds it in the good of another.
+Christ most certainly kept the commandment to love his neighbour as himself, but he didn’t love us simply as much as or in the way that he loved his own physical flesh—he gave that up to the worst cruelty known to man—, he loved us as the way he loved himself, joining us to himself and finding his joy in our salvation, so much so that he would give his life for ours.
+This second great commandment of the Bible is not about equalising our love for others with that for ourselves, but altogether giving up that selfish love that finds joy only in one’s own pleasure and profit for that love which finds it in the good of another.

 In 1 Corinthians 12, Paul broadens the scope of such “self-love” beyond the marriage relationship to that among members of the church body, which is one body in Christ, and thus the welfare each part must be the concern of all, since “if one member suffers, all suffer together; if one member is honoured, all rejoice together” (v.26).
 Again, the suffering and rejoicing together is not simply something we ought to do as those who ought to think of ourselves as one body.
 Instead, Paul states it as a matter of fact.
 You have been eternally bound together by the Spirit into the one body Christ whether you like it or not and, as such, your own well-being is tied to that of every other member of this body.
 Your love and care for any one part, especially the weaker parts, will serve to the good of the whole and thus also the good of yourself.
 And conversely, your neglect or, worse, animosity towards another will compromise the health of the whole, also to your own detriment.